 As can be gathered from the Viking reliance on tribal structure, the basic framework of such a body was centered around the relation between the leader and his followers (who tended to be free members of an extended family).
-However, there were also instances of ‘artificial tribes’ that adhered to the notion of the non-blood related loyalty that was expected between a warlord and his band.
-These artificial clans were mainly forged by landless men who probably belonged in the fringes of the Viking society.
+However, there were also instances of ‘artificial tribes’ that adhered to the notion of the non-blood-related loyalty that was expected between a warlord and his band.
+These artificial clans were mainly forged by landless men who probably belonged on the fringes of Viking society.

-One of the famed (and often historically disputed) Viking-laws were the Jomsvikingelag or Jomsvikings, who were supposedly founded by none other than Harald Bluetooth.
+One of the famed (and often historically disputed) Viking laws were the Jomsvikingelag or Jomsvikings, which were supposedly founded by none other than Harald Bluetooth.
 Though not mentioned in contemporary sources, their tales were made renowned by later Danish accounts and the famed Jomsviking Saga.

 According to many such literary tidbits, their mighty home fortress of Jomsborg was situated near Wollin, by the mouth of the Oder river.
 As for their might, the members (ranging from 900 to 2,000 warriors) were always chosen from between the ages of 18 to 50, and they had to prove their prowess in a tough fighting duel known as Holmgang.
 And after induction, the Jomsvikings were expected to show no fear or tendency to flee even when they were hopelessly outnumbered in actual battles.